Faba Beans Weeds

 Along with the integration level treatments, the study compared four levels of pre-emergent herbicides: no residual, shorter residual (saflufenacil, Heat®, 50 g active ingredient (ai) per hectare (ha) (30 acre (ac) per case (cs)) rate), moderate residual (flumioxazin, ValteraTM, 150 g ai/ha), and longer residual (pyroxasulfone and sulfentrazone, Authority® Supreme, 250 g ai/ha).
 Each pre-emergent herbicide treatment was layered over the integration level treatments.

 Figure 3: The effect of herbicide on weed biomass (kg per hectare (ha-1)) in Kernen 2017, Kernen 2018, Kernen 2019, and SPG 2019.
-Error bars represent standard error of the mean.
+Error bars represent the standard error of the mean.
 Gly = glyphosate, Gly+Saf = glyphosate+saflufenacil, Gly+Flu = glyphosate+flumioxazin, and Gly+Pyr+Sul = glyphosate + pyroxasulfone+sulfentrazone.

 Figure 4: The effect of increasing intensity of integrated weed management strategies (IWM) on weed biomass (kg ha-1) in Kernen 2017, Kernen 2018, Kernen 2019, and SPG 2019.
-Error bars represent standard error of the mean.
+Error bars represent the standard error of the mean.

 Study Area 3: Herbicide recropping restrictions ahead of faba beans